Minijump/Squirrel/README.md

 ### To Fix
 * In pipeline, can not open action if ' is into the commentary
-* Black screen when error in 'execute' of actions_column.py
 * float cut_values
 * Interpolate a string column